Aditya-AryaOm/virtual-health-assistant/README.md

 ### IMPORT DATABASE FIRST
 For importing the database, go to localhost/phpmyadmin, there go create a database named as
    ## health_assit
-   the go inside that blank database and click on import to import that .sql file which is located in the "db folder" as     health_assist.sql, there you will find a screenshot of db too. then, in the project directly go to the "config.php" file where you have to set the username and password accordinly to your system
+   the go inside that blank database and click on import to import that .sql file which is located in the "db folder" as     health_assist.sql then, in the project directly go to the "config.php" file where you have to set the username and password accordinly to your system